 4 Convenient Locations

 You can learn more about our Early Learning Centers on our Programs Page.

 - Collins Bay Child Care

 790 Edgar Street

 - Our Lady of Lourdes

 We understand the hectic and busy lives parents lead.

-The Kingston Day Care Portal provides a quick easy process to place your children on our waiting lists and to enrol a child in any of our Early Learning programs when a position becomes available.
+The Kingston Day Care Portal provides a quick easy process to to enrol a child in any of our Early Learning programs when a position becomes available.